 There are so many reasons to love Thailand for independent family travel, and I would give anything to be perched on a plastic stool along Th Khao San in Bangkok right now, slurping noodles and watching all the travellers come and go, wondering where they’re off to next.

-The boys first visited when Ez was 6 months old and Arthur 2, and then again two years later.
+The boys first visited when Ez was 6 months old and Arthur 2, and it’s been a place we return to time and time again.
 So why did Thailand to make their top 10?
 Was it the incredible beaches?
 Cheap snacks available on every corner?
 Playing around the temples?
 Riding tuk-tuks?

 Nope, none of that.